-The corporate social responsibility space and the people who manage employee giving, volunteering, and sustainability programs, need more than just vendors.
-They need partners that they can trust to find long-term solutions, ever-evolving technology that’s more than just transactional, and a company whose culture allows for an unprecedented level of flexibility and service.
+The corporate social responsibility space and the people who manage employee giving and employee volunteering need more than just vendors.
+They need partners that they can trust to find long-term solutions, an ever-evolving technology that’s more than just transactional, and a company whose culture allows for an unprecedented level of flexibility and service.
 So, I thought I’d share how we make that happen at YourCause:

 We Like Technology, but We Like Helping You Make Your Employees Happy and Make More of an Impact

 It’s a given that we think our employee giving, volunteering, and sustainability software is pretty awesome, but we know that the technology is not the only channel through which you manage your programs.
 There’s a lot more to employee engagement!
 And that’s where we really excel.
 It starts with understanding your culture.
 As you’ll learn in just a bit, culture means everything to us.
 And for you, it’s the key driver of your programs – it shapes how your employees interact with our technology, and more importantly, how we interact with your employees.
 Some clients refer to us as a turnkey corporate social responsibility partner.
 We’ve got the technology and the people that act as extensions of your team, helping you both manage and grow your programs.
 We couldn’t do any of that without knowing what makes your organization tick.